canonical/maas/docs/networking.rst

 fabrics, and a "Storage" space to indicate subnets attached to your storage network.

-A "Default space" is created when MAAS is installed (or upgraded), which every subnet will belong to by default (unless otherwise specified).
+A "space-0" is created when MAAS is installed (or upgraded), which every subnet will belong to by default (unless otherwise specified).

 Interfaces